Dash-OS/tcl-modules/README.md

 ##### **If you have any good ones that should be added - send them over!**

+Would love to collect any other "awesome" and useful Tcl procs that you find yourself using and others may find useful.

 ## Package Summaries

 I will try to provide a basic idea of some of the modules as time goes on.